 Each award carries a cash prize of $1,000.

-Research submitted for the 2018 IADR General Session & Exhibition, is eligible for consideration for the Frechette Award, provided it has not been published elsewhere or will not be under consideration for another award.
-Abstracts must be submitted to the Prosthodontics Group of the IADR by the deadline (February 2, 2018) with the appropriate boxes on the on-line submission checked.
+Research submitted for the 2020 IADR/AADR/CADR General Session & Exhibition in Washington, D.C., is eligible for consideration for the Frechette Award, provided it has not been published elsewhere or will not be under consideration for another award.
+Abstracts must be submitted to the Prosthodontics Group of the IADR by the deadline (October 25, 2019) with the appropriate boxes on the on-line submission checked.

 The abstracts will be judged for (1) originality and scientific design of the investigation, (2) suitability of the methods of analysis, and (3) scientific value of the work.
-Selected finalists asked to submit manuscripts and these and their oral presentation will be judged at the 2018 General Session & Exhibition of the IADR (July 25-28, 2018).
+Selected finalists asked to submit manuscripts and these and their oral presentation will be judged at the 2020 IADR/AADR/CADR General Session & Exhibition in Washington, D.C. - March 18-21, 2020.
 The oral presentation should be 10 minutes in length and is followed by 5 minutes of questions about the research from the judges and the audience.
 Frechette finalists who are not confident of their English Language skills may choose to designate a colleague to translate questions; however, this person must not add to the responses or "improve" on the finalist's answers.
 The winners will receive their awards at the Prosthodontics Research Group Business Meeting.

 Additional information about the Frechette Competition can be obtained from: